 To view a quote for LogicGate you will have to contact the company directly.
 The price will depend on the number of users, whether it’s a single application, where it’s deployed, and any additional features you wish to use.
 You can request a demo.

-GDPR365 is a piece of GDPR compliance software designed to comply with current EU legislation.
-The tool provides you with analysis capabilities to help run compliance assets and impact assessments to satisfy GDPR requirements.
+privIQ is a piece of compliance software designed to comply with GDPR and 6 other data protection standards.
+The tool provides you with analysis capabilities to help run compliance assets and protection impact assessments to satisfy GDPR requirements.
 You can record your data processing activities and use data mapping exercises to manage risk factors and data breaches.

 You can manage your GDPR compliance strategy through the dashboard.
 You can create users, assign tasks with due dates, and view these on the dashboard.
 You could create tasks that correlate to processing activities.
 Users also receive notifications when due dates are approaching to make sure that they have completed the task.
 The dashboard helps your team to stay on top of IT assets.